5th Judicial District Attorney candidates discuss Lake Christine Fire case

 She said that no conscientious district attorney could claim to have the best solution all the time.
 But they take each case and weigh a variety of factors to pursue what they feel is the best path.

 “There was no intent on either of these individuals’ parts to start a fire and disrupt thousands and thousands of peoples’ daily lives and scar the landscape and cause all that damage,” McCollum said.
 “Their behavior was negligent.
-Their behavior was completely inappropriate.
-Their behavior was selfish.”
+They’re behavior was completely inappropriate.
+They’re behavior was selfish.”

 She feels the plea deal and sentence were best for moving past the fire.